In line with UN recommendations

 In point 18 of the annex to the Royal Decree, it was read that the recoverable paid leave did not apply to workers who provide “cleaning, maintenance, urgent breakdown and surveillance services”, as well as “collection services, management and treatment of hazardous waste, solid urban, hazardous and non-hazardous waste, collection and treatment of wastewater, decontamination activities and other waste management services and transportation and removal of by-products or in any of the entities belonging to the Public Sector, following the provisions of article 3 of Law 9/2017, of November 8, on Public Sector Contracts ”.

-In this way, the suggestion to governments reflected in a statement from the United Nations Environment Program (UNEP), in which they were asked to consider waste management “an urgent and essential public service in the framework of the COVID-19 pandemic to minimize possible secondary impacts on health and the environment ”.
+The suggestion to governments reflected in a statement from the United Nations Environment Program (UNEP), in which they were asked to consider waste management “an urgent and essential public service in the framework of the COVID-19 pandemic to minimize possible secondary impacts on health and the environment ”.
 A few management measures, he added, which should cover “all types of waste, including medical, household and hazardous waste.”

 Through this statement, the UN highlighted how, during a pandemic outbreak like the current one, different medical waste both uninfected and dangerous (masks, gloves and other infected protective equipment) is generated.
 Improper management of them could trigger “a rebound effect and other consequences on human health and the environment.”
 In this sense, the management of household waste also plays a crucial role during the emergency COVID-19, since medical materials such as masks, gloves, used or expired medicines are also being discarded in the homes, among other items that may be contaminated.
 All of them must be stored apart from the other types of common household waste so that they can be collected properly.